wp-plugins/activecampaign-subscription-forms/readme.txt

 = 5.2 =
 * Default behavior of the form is now "sync" (add or update).
 If you had "Add Subscriber" chosen it will now perform "add or update."
 If you had "Sync Subscriber" chosen the behavior will remain the same.

+= 5.5 =
+* If site tracking is enabled it will embed some JavaScript code on each of your front-end pages.